salomonw/covid-mexico/README.md

 - S. Wolllenstein-Betech, C.G.
 Cassandras, I.Ch.
 Paschalidis.
 ***"Personalized Predictive Models for Symptomatic COVID-19 Patients Using Basic Preconditions: Hospitalizations, Mortality, and the Need for an ICU or Ventilator."*** (2020).*Under Review*

+## Updates:
+- 5/13/2020 : predict only using information of patients who tested positive.
 ## Install and use:
 - For docker users
     - To build: `sudo docker build . -t covid_mex`